Eli Clare: Career

 Eli Clare coordinated a rape prevention program, and helped organize the first Queerness and Disability Conference in 2002.

 His work is associated with the second wave of the disability rights movement and disability justice.

 Clare has received a number of awards for his work, including the Creating Change Award from the National Gay and Lesbian Task Force and LGBT Artist of the Year from Michigan Pride.
 In 2018, Clare received the Richard L. Schlegel Award for visionary LGBTQ leadership from American University.
 That year, his book Brilliant Imperfection won the Randy Shilts Award for Gay Nonfiction from Publishing Triangle.
 In 2019, he was awarded a Disability Futures Fellowship by the Ford Foundation and the Andrew W. Mellon Foundation.

 Clare was a visiting scholar at the University at Buffalo's Center for Diversity Innovation for the 2020–2021 academic year.
 He is also on the advisory board for the Disability Project, housed under the Transgender Law Center, the largest national trans-led organization.

+In 2025, Clare was awarded Yale University's James Robert Brudner Memorial Prize.